-If these occur in countries outside the UK or EU, then you may be liable to account for any tax in those countries that is applicable on these services.
+If the transport services occur in countries outside the UK, you may be liable to account for any tax in those countries that is applicable on these services.

 If these occur in international airspace or waters, then you may not have to account for any tax on that part of the supply in any country.

 3.4 If you provide passenger transport in the UK but you belong outside the UK

 If you belong outside the UK, you have 2 options:

 If you’re not registered for VAT in the UK and your customer is registered for UK VAT, then your customer can account for VAT on your supplies under the reverse charge procedure – see Notice 741A Place of Supply of Services.

 If you’re not registered for VAT in the UK and your customer is not registered for UK VAT, then you’re liable to account for the VAT in the UK and you must register for VAT in the UK, if your supplies exceed the VAT registration threshold - see Notice 700/1: should I be registered for VAT.